Inactivity and Metabolic Health V

 No, up until the last 50 years or so, when we started sitting down most of the time, life was hard work.
 Everywhere you went you walked, or later, rode a horse, but even that requires physical exertion.
 You carried things, you climbed things, you dug things up, you skinned animals, you chased prey (or ran from predators), you built shelters, you migrated to follow the seasons or the herds.
 And there was no TV or internet, so when you weren’t working your ass off in the pursuit of food and shelter, you DID stuff to keep yourself occupied.
 You danced, you played games, you made stuff with your bare hands, you explored.
 You never sat motionless for hours on end.
 That is a 20th century invention.
 Studies on modern-day hunter-gatherer societies show that even though their total energy expenditure is about the same as westerners, hunter-gatherers are significantly more physically active.

 Our genome is evolutionarily adapted to high levels of physical activity.
 It just is.
 I hate to break it to you.
 Physical activity is a fundamental requirement for normal metabolic function, without adequate physical activity we develop insulin resistance and then a whole cascade of metabolic and endocrine dysfunction.
 I’m not pulling this out of my ass, or cherry picking data, by the way.
 The Mayo Clinic, Johns Hopkins, the NIH and the NDIC and other reputable scientific organizations agree that inactivity is a primary driver of metabolic dysfunction.
-Attempting to treat the symptoms of insulin resistance with extreme dietary restrictions (which is what SO MANY in the ancestral health community are trying to do) is like treating the symptoms of vitamin D deficiency with pain killers and teeth pulling.
+Attempting to treat the symptoms of insulin resistance with extreme dietary restrictions, which is what SO MANY in the fad diet, ‘real food’ and ‘ancestral health’ community (which at this point has completely jumped the shark) are trying to do, is like treating the symptoms of vitamin D deficiency with pain killers and teeth pulling.
 Pain killers and teeth pulling may help in the short term, but establishing healthy vitamin D levels is what is necessary to return the body to ‘normal’ function.
 The answer is not to tailor the diet to one’s activity level, the answer is to maintain the activity level that supports healthy metabolic function.
 Otherwise you are merely treating the symptoms of the deficiency.
 The physical activity deficiency.

 Sunlight and sleep.